 Meet three times a year to advise WESTAF on issues related to equity and inclusion in organizational operations, governance, staff structure, technology, and fundraising.

 Advise WESTAF on the current needs of the Leaders of Color network and how to best support the network’s professional objectives.

 STEERING COMMITTEE MEMBER FOR THE ACCOMPLICE LEADERSHIP INSTITUTE

 ARTS ADMINISTRATORS OF COLOR NETWORK

-Collaborated as a thought leader across the field to create a yearlong curriculum for white individuals interested in becoming better accomplices in the arts field through racial equity work.
+Collaborated as a thought leader with others across the arts field to create a yearlong curriculum for self-identified white individuals interested in becoming better accomplices in racial equity work through the arts.